-Last year the awards were won by Craig Higginson, Main Prize for his novel The Dream House, with the Debut Prize being shared by Eliza Kentridge, for her poetry collection Signs for an Exhibition, and Nkosinathi Sithole, for his novel Hunger Eats a Man.
+Last year the awards were won by Craig Higginson, who won the Main Prize for his novel The Dream House, with the Debut Prize being shared by Eliza Kentridge, for her poetry collection Signs for an Exhibition, and Nkosinathi Sithole, for his novel Hunger Eats a Man.

 Previous winners include Zakes Mda, Penny Busetto, Lauren Beukes, Dominique Botha, Ken Barris and Steven Boykey Sidley.